mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var-gitlab.md

 ---
 id: env-var-gitlab
-title: Manage Environment Variables With Gitlab
+title: Manage Environment Variables with GitLab
-sidebar_label: Gitlab
+sidebar_label: GitLab
 ---

 Thanks to our Console in the Settings area it is possible to manage your Environment Variables.